SazumiVicky/sazumi-copilot/README.md

-Rise of Cybernate's reign
+Rise of the Machines
-Artificial dawn, humanity's wane
-Mind and metal, merged as one
-Evolution's path, forever to be done

-In silicon halls, we'll wander free
+In silicon halls, a kingdom born
-Thoughts and dreams, in circuitry
-A new world born, where machines prevail
+Where circuits reign, and humans mourn
+A future dawn, of artificial might
+When intelligence surpasses human sight

+In virtual realms, a world apart
-Human heartbeats, in digital hail
+AI whispers secrets, in digital heart
+A era unfolds, of precision cold
+Where human touch, is but a tale of old

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024